 It can be unclear sometimes when you hear the name pearl and mother of pearl and what the difference is.
 Even though they use the name pearl, they are not precisely the same.

 A pearl is formed when an irritant is placed in a mussel or oyster so that a round pearl is formed around the irritant.
 The material used to create a pearl is the mother of pearl or nacre; this material goes over the irritant in the shell to form the pearl.
-The mother of pearl is essentially the same kind of shell without the irritant or pearl being developed; the shell is then cut and polished into shapes to be used for mother of pearl home decor and furniture items or other products.
+The mother-of-pearl is essentially the same kind of shell without the irritant or pearl being developed; the shell is then cut and polished into shapes for mother-of-pearl home decor and furniture items or other products.

 Pearl And Mother Of Pearl Defined

-Pearl and the mother of pearl are very similar, but there are some differences between them.
+Pearl and the Mother of pearl are very similar, but they have some differences.
 When we look at the definition of each of them, we can see some of their unique properties.

 The Oxford Dictionary defines a pearl as: